Fates of Twinion

 Origins

-Fates of Twinion was developed as part of Sierra’s ambitious early online gaming initiative through The Sierra Network.2 The game was designed to build upon the success of The Shadow of Yserbius, serving as its direct successor.2 Sierra tried to get more story and diversity out of the original game engine.7
+Fates of Twinion was developed as part of Sierra’s ambitious early online gaming initiative through The Sierra Network.2 The game was designed to build upon the success of The Shadow of Yserbius, serving as its direct successor.2 Reusing the original game engine, Sierra aimed to get the most story and diversity out of it.3

 Production Challenges

-The development was troubled, with designer Richard Aronson later revealing that “Fates of Twinion was so buggy QA refused to test anymore.”6 Brian Thomson noted the technical challenges of early online gaming: “Ken [Williams] had no idea at the how hardcore gamers would eat his bandwidth.”6
+The development was troubled, with designer Richard Aronson later revealing that “Fates of Twinion was so buggy QA refused to test anymore”.19 Brian Thomson noted the technical challenges of early online gaming: “Ken [Williams] had no idea at the how hardcore gamers would eat his bandwidth”.19

-The extensive development team included designers Fred Butts, Joe Ybarra, Mark Dickenson, Michael Moore, Scot Amos, Sharon Chercowy, and Wendy Barlow.8 Russell Lieblich composed the music.8
+The extensive development team included designers Fred Butts, Joe Ybarra, Mark Dickenson, Michael Moore, Scot Amos, Sharon Chercowy, and Wendy Barlow.6 Russell Lieblich composed the music.6

-Special Thanks:8 Ken Williams, ImagiNation Network testers, ImagiNation Network friends, Sierra-Online friends
+Special Thanks:6 Ken Williams, ImagiNation Network testers, ImagiNation Network friends, Sierra-Online friends

 Technical Specifications